-LEGAL ASPECTS OF SPORT MANAGEMENT
+BUS 305 LEGAL ASPECTS OF SPORT MANAGEMENT

 An examination of the law related to practices of sport management.
 Examples of topics to be included are: agency, contracts, antitrust, labor, torts, workers compensation, and intellectual property.
+Prerequisite or concurrent enrollment: SPM 320.
 As needed.

-QUANTITATIVE ANALYSIS FOR BUSINESS DECISIONS
+BUS 310 QUANTITATIVE ANALYSIS FOR BUSINESS DECISIONS (3)